 It would be very sad indeed to learn about death and all of our other heavy topics of the month without ending with a look at hope.

 Hope is one of the things that sets Christians apart.
-It’s completely based on trust and putting our lives in God’s hands with complete confidence that He will care for us.
+It’s completely based on trust and putting our lives in God’s hands with absolute confidence that He will care for us.
 Yes, we still get sick and our cars break down and we have times of sadness and suffering, just like everyone else, but Catholics know that suffering has a purpose and we can trust in God’s plan with joy!

 I Thessalonians 5:8 teaches that hope is the helmet of our armor.
 A helmet protects us and the virtue of hope acts in much the same way, protecting our trust in Jesus even when we have no idea where He’s taking us.
 If you have younger kids, they’ll probably like the helmet-making activity on page 4.